RobbieBendick/Anon/README.md

 # Anon
-Replaces enemy names with classnames, disguises pet and owner name/nameplates, and has class-colored target frame backgrounds.
+Replaces enemy names with classnames, disguises pet and owner name/nameplates, and has class-colored nameplates, target & focus frames, and custom-name functionality.
-Has custom name functionality, under -- EDIT THIS LINE BELOW TO CHANGE YOUR NAME, Just replace "Rob" with whatever you want
+Under -- EDIT THIS LINE BELOW TO CHANGE YOUR NAME, Just replace "Rob" with whatever you want